Superalgos/Superalgos/README.md

 ![definition](https://user-images.githubusercontent.com/13994516/63503991-deb29d00-c4d0-11e9-8c03-bf2e618f9ef6.png)

-Definitions include every single parameter describing your Trading Systems, as well as your Personal Data, including API Keys.
-Your Definitions are saved every time you click RESTART SIMULATION or RESTART LIVE TRADING.
+Definitions include every single parameter describing your Trading Systems, as well as your Personal Data, including API Keys, and the management of processes running in the background.

 You may also save Definitions by clicking _Save Changes_ on its element menu.
 Unlike the workspace, only elements that are attached to the hierachy belong to the Definitions.

 Definitions is the top-level element in the hierarchy, with two children elements: Personal Data and Trading System.
 We will discuss Personal Data later on, when we cover [Live Trading](#live-trading).